crptteam/react-form/README.md

 # Form

 Form component.
 Can be used to wrap Input, Select and DatePicker components.
+Can simplify mass event handling for a set of components.

 ## Usage